nxp-appcodehub/dm-rt1170evkb-full-appliance/README.md

 [<img src="https://mcuxpresso.nxp.com/static/icon/nxp-logo-color.svg" width="100"/>](https://www.nxp.com)

 ## Full Appliance Demo
 This is a Full Appliance Demo with LVGL on MIMXRT1170-EVKB with RK055HDMIPI4M 5.5" LCD panel.
-This Demo shows three appliances, an Oven, an Aircon and a Hood (each appliance has its own animations and can switch bettwen screens), it also has a central dashboard with the status of all appliances.
+This Demo shows three appliances, an Oven, an Aircon and a Hood (each appliance has its own animations and can switch between screens), it also has a central dashboard with the status of all appliances.

 #### Boards: MIMXRT1170-EVKB
 #### Categories: Graphics